Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero/utilities/zbwizard/index.md

 ### Description

-Bootware Preview includes a dialog enabled tool to help configure your system called `zb-wizard`. `zb-wizard` is meant to set your device environment up for pulling down updates from a configured endpoint and the update policies for how to apply those updates prior to running `zb-update`.
+Bootware® Preview includes a dialog enabled tool to help configure your system called `zb-wizard`. `zb-wizard` is meant to set your device environment up for pulling down updates from a configured endpoint and the update policies for how to apply those updates prior to running `zb-update`.
 To start the wizard,

 ### Example